 Greater Focus on Clinical Evaluation

 For those involved in product development, the emphasis on clinical evaluation is likely MDR’s biggest impact — and greatest operational challenge.
-You can learn more by watching our talk on MDR requirements at OCT Medical Device Europe.
-And if you have any questions about MDR clinical evaluations, check out our next post.
+If you have any questions about MDR clinical evaluations, check out our next post.